HomaiRS/Face_Reconstruction_Recognition_PCA/RESULT.md

 ![averageface](https://user-images.githubusercontent.com/43753085/104048518-f1eb0900-51a8-11eb-9ac7-b8bba5572104.png)

 The covariance matrix of data (Φ), then, is computed by (1/M ∑mi=1 φit(φi)) .
 C which is an n×n matrix.
-The PCA (SVD) is applied on this covariance matrix C([U, S, V ] = SV D(C)).
+The PCA (SVD) is applied on this covariance matrix C([U, S, V ] = SVD(C)).
 The columns of V matrix are bases of eigenspace.
 The top eight dominant eigenvectors (eigenfaces) of are shown in the following figure.

 ![EigSpace](https://user-images.githubusercontent.com/43753085/104048837-87869880-51a9-11eb-98e7-37639eb2e6ca.png)